GlaireDaggers/Unity-Netcode.IO/README.md

 # Platforms
 UnityNetcode.IO runs on all platforms which support raw socket communication, as well as WebGL with the use of a wrapper around this [browser extension](https://github.com/RedpointGames/netcode.io-browser) which brings Netcode.IO support to the browser.

+# A note about UDP and unreliability
+UnityNetcode.IO is a Unity API for working with the Netcode.IO protocol.
+At its heart, Netcode.IO is an encryption and connection based abstraction on top of UDP.
+And, just like UDP, it has zero guarantees about reliability.
+Your messages may not make it, and they may not make it in order.
+That's just a fact of the internet.
+That said, any game will almost certainly need some kind of reliability layer.
+To that end, my [ReliableNetcode.NET](https://github.com/KillaMaaki/ReliableNetcode.NET) project provides an agnostic and easy to use reliability layer you can use to add this functionality to your game.